chiffa/BioFlow/README.rst

 BioFlow requires an instance of `neo4j graph database <https://neo4j.com/>`__ running for the main knowledge repository, as well as an instance of the `MongoDB <https://docs.mongodb.com>`__.

-Upon start, BioFlow will look for `$BIOFLOWHOME` environment variable to know where to store its files.
-If none found, it will use the default `~/bioflow` directory.
+Upon start, BioFlow will look for ``$BIOFLOWHOME`` environment variable to know where to store its files.
+If none found, it will use the default ``~/bioflow`` directory.

-Inside the `$BIOFLOWHOME` it will store the user configs .yaml file (`$BIOFLOWHOME/configs/main_configs.yaml`).
+Inside the ``$BIOFLOWHOME`` it will store the user configs .yaml file (``$BIOFLOWHOME/configs/main_configs.yaml``).
 If for whatever reason it doesn't find them, it will copy the default configs it has there.
 If you want to reset configs to default, just delete or rename your config yaml file.

 The config contains several sections:

-    - DB_locations: maps where to look for the databases it uses to build the main biological entity relationship graph and where to store them locally.
+- ``DB_locations``: maps where to look for the databases it uses to build the main biological entity relationship graph and where to store them locally.
 If you get an error on download, chances are one of the source databases has moved.
 Alternatively, if you want to use a specific snapshot of the database, you can change the online location the file is loaded from.
-    - servers: stores the urls and ports BioFlow will expect MongoDB and Neo4j to be available.
+- ``Servers``: stores the urls and ports BioFlow will expect MongoDB and Neo4j to be available.
-    - Sources: allows to select the organism.
+- ``Sources``: allows to select the organism.
 If you are not sure of what you are doing, just uncomment the organism you want to work on.
-    - User settings:
+- ``User_settings``:

-        - smtp logging: enable and configure if you want to receive notifications about errors or run finishing by mail.
+  - ``smtp_logging``: enable and configure if you want to receive notifications about errors or run finishing by mail.
 Given you will need a local smtp server sending mails properly, setting this section is not for the faint of heart.
-        - environement: modifies how some aspects of BioFlow work.
+  - ``environement``: modifies how some aspects of BioFlow work.
 Comments explain what it does, but you will need to understand the inner workings of BioFlow to know how it works.
-        - analysis: controls the parameters used to calculate statistical significance
+  - ``analysis``: controls the parameters used to calculate statistical significance
-        - debug_flags: potentially useful if you want to debug an issue or fill out a bug report.
+  - ``debug_flags``: potentially useful if you want to debug an issue or fill out a bug report.

-Everything is logged to `$BIOFLOWHOME/.internal/logs`.
+Everything is logged to ``$BIOFLOWHOME/.internal/logs``.
 As such, debugs, critical errors and warnings are all stored there.

-Upon execution a run output folder in `$BIOFLOWHOME/outputs/` is created with the datetime ISO name that will contain any output generated by the run, as well as info-level log (basically, a copy of what is printed on the console).
+Upon execution a run output folder in ``$BIOFLOWHOME/outputs/`` is created with the datetime ISO name that will contain any output generated by the run, as well as info-level log (basically, a copy of what is printed on the console).